fahro/writing-readmes/README.md

 ## Documentation day

-"On the last Friday every month?" -- Rysiek
+"Let's do it on the last Friday of  every month?" -- Rysiek

 ![Pull Request Icon](images/documentation-day.png)